RajAujla01/data402_nosql/StarWars/README.md

 Note: Height has been recorded as a string and there are some missing a height value entirely.
 Can you find out how to convert all the height strings to ints?
 ```
 db.characters.updateMany(
-  { height: "unknown" }, // Filter for documents where height is "unknown"
+  { height: "unknown" }, // filter for documents where height is "unknown"
   [
     {
       $set: {